• DHN Letters

 Section image

-"Our belief in the intrinsic worth of both work and workers leads us to strongly support H.R.
-2550, which would overturn Executive Order 'Exclusions from Federal Labor-Management Relations Programs.'
-This Executive Order infringes upon workers’ rights to collectively bargain, and to free speech...
-The Protect America’s Workforce Act is a bipartisan piece of legislation which would reverse this Executive Order, and reinstate the collective bargaining agreements of those impacted by this order."
+"Our belief in the intrinsic worth of both work and workers leads us to strongly support S. 2837, which would overturn Executive Order “Exclusions from Federal Labor-Management Relations Programs.”
+This Executive Order infringes upon workers’ rights to collectively bargain, and to free speech."